2009 shooting of Pittsburgh police officers: Perpetrator

 Richard Andrew Poplawski (born September 12, 1986) lived with his mother and grandmother in the Stanton Heights neighborhood of Pittsburgh.
+His parents, Margaret and Richard, got married 6 months prior to his birth but got divorced in 1989.
+Their marriage was described as violent, both parents had records of Drunk driving and they had court disputes with each other over unpaid child support.
+When Poplawski was born, his mother was 17 and his father was 32.
 Poplawski had previously enlisted in the United States Marine Corps, but he was discharged from boot camp after throwing a food tray at a drill instructor.

 On September 14, 2005, Poplawski allegedly assaulted his then-girlfriend outside his home.
 A month later, Poplawski allegedly violated an order of protection by showing up at the woman's place of work.
 Poplawski had recently lost his job at a glass factory, and was reportedly upset over the job loss.
 Neighbors also reported that Poplawski was involved in several arguments with neighbors, including a couple of fistfights, and one incident in which he insulted a black Stanton Heights resident by shouting a racial slur in his face.

 Poplawski moved to Florida in 2006, and rented a room in a woman's house.
 However, she later evicted him after her German Shepherd disappeared while under Poplawski's care.
 He later moved in with the woman's neighbor, who said that he spoke lovingly about his grandmother but seemed disappointed in his mother.

 After he returned home, he adopted two pit bull mixes from a local animal shelter, one of which would later urinate on his mother's carpet, triggering the April 4 shootings.